project-bitmark/books/appendix-a-scaleway-installation.md

 Scaleway offers a number of servers.
 At time of writing it is possible to run a server with unmetered bandwidth, 50 GB of storage and running Ubuntu 16.04 for 2.99 EUR per month.
 This is the target used in this guide.

+**Log in to the machine**

+To log into a scaleway server locate the IP addres and ssh to root@ip-address